 Day 2: Central Kalahari Game Reserve.

 After a morning game drive in Khama Rhino Sanctuary looking out for rhinos, we are headed for the Central Kalahari Game Reserve.
 After an extensive game drive, we will camp at one of the many wild sites in the southern region of the park.
-There are no facilities in the campsite, and, after a hearty meal around the camp fire, we fall asleep to the sounds of the wild.
+There is a bucket shower (you supply your own water) and long drop toilet in the campsite, and, after a hearty meal around the camp fire, we fall asleep to the sounds of the wild.
 B,L,D.